louisponet/RomeoDFT.jl/docs/src/getting_started.md

 ### Pseudo Potentials
 Finally we set up a set of pseudopotentials.
 For our intention, we install them locally.
-First download and unpack your favorite set of pseudopotentials, then configure a `PseudoSet`.
+First download and unpack your favorite set of pseudopotentials into a local directoyr, then supply the directory during the configuration of a `PseudoSet`.
 Behind the scenes it will read through the directory you specified and resolve element names for the files in that directory that have the `.UPF` extension.

+You're now ready to start the [Orchestrator](@ref) and run your first [`Searcher`](@ref).